gajdulj/repone/README.md

-#This is a repository with a mix of a random projects.
+:fire: This is a repository with a mix of a random Python projects :fire: